 Return the slice of sequence object o between i1 and i2, or NULL on failure.
 This is the equivalent of the Python expression o[i1:i2].
-Changed in version 2.5: This function used an int type for i1 and i2.
-This might require changes in your code for properly supporting 64-bit systems.

-int PySequence_SetItem(PyObject o, Py_ssize_t i, PyObject v)
+int PySequence_SetItem (PyObject o, Py_ssize_t i, PyObject v)

 Assign object v to the ith element of o.
 Returns -1 on failure.
 This is the equivalent of the Python statement o[i] = v.
 This function does not steal a reference to v.
-Changed in version 2.5: This function used an int type for i.
-This might require changes in your code for properly supporting 64-bit systems.

-int PySequence_Delltem(PyObject o, Py_ssize_t i)
+int PySequence_DelItem (PyObject o, Py_ssize_t i)

 Delete the ith element of object o.
 Returns -1 on failure.
 This is the equivalent of the Python statement del o[i].
-Changed in version 2.5: This function used an int type for i.
-This might require changes in your code for properly supporting 64-bit systems.